Section of Stability Theory and Mechanics of Controlled Systems

-- Two talks (in Russian) were delivered on October 26, 2016 and May 16, 2018 at the Egorov seminar on the mechanics of space flight, conducted at the Moscow State University (MSU) by Victor Sazonov.
+- Two talks on “Dzhanibekov screw” (in Russian) were delivered on October 26, 2016 and May 16, 2018 at the Egorov seminar on the mechanics of space flight, conducted at the Moscow State University (MSU) by Victor Sazonov.

 - Modular equations and fundamental problems of classical mechanics presented on January 31, 2019 and met with organized resistance, where deficient qualifications of A.S.
 Sumbatov, S.V.
 Pikulin, A.A.
 Burov and S.Ya.
 Stepanov were vividly exposed as V.I.
 Vlasov rushed to prematurely terminate his ill-organized seminar, which (nevertheless) turned out being a success.
+The talk, along with the subsequent discussion, was eventually translated to English, with Francois Lamarche and Simon Kreymerman as translation editors.
 My talk subsequently propmted a “new task for senior students by Victor Sazonov” (received on April 7, 2019) for discussion at a methodical seminar of the Department of Theoretical Mechanics and Mechatronics of MSU.
 The new assignment required a clarifying response (sent on April 26, 2019).